zijianhuang/webapiclientgen/HeroesDemo/README.md

-This is based on the Tour of Heroes demo of NG tutorial, but with ReactiveForms bindings.
+This is based on the Tour of Heroes demo of NG tutorial, but with ReactiveForms bindings and a real Web service.

-# DateOnlyNG
+# NG app.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.